Koenkk/zigbee2mqtt.io/docs/devices/HS1CG.md

 ---
-title: "Heiman HS1CG control via MQTT"
+title: "HEIMAN HS1CG control via MQTT"
-description: "Integrate your Heiman HS1CG via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your HEIMAN HS1CG via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-07-01T08:15:09
 pageClass: device-page
 ---